wbleonard/atlas_cluster_automation/README.md

 ![Welcome to App Services](https://raw.githubusercontent.com/wbleonard/atlas_cluster_automation/master/images/welcome_app_services2.png)

+Click **Create App Service**.
+If you're presented with a set of guides, click **Close Guides** as today I am your guide.

-From here, you have the option to simply import the Realm application and adjust any of the functions to fit your needs.
+From here, you have the option to simply import the App Services application and adjust any of the functions to fit your needs.
 If you prefer to build the application from scratch, skip to the next section.

 # Import Option
 ## Step 1: Store the API Secret Key